 4 Bati Ethiopian Kitchen

-Recently relocated to Fulton Street, Brooklyn, Bati Ethiopian Kitchen is a beloved establishment where you’ll find traditional, vegetable-forward dishes.
-The menu includes a 100-percent vegan menu with gomen, shiro, misser wot (stewed spiced lentils), and buticha (ground chickpeas in a blend of onions and peppers).
+Recently relocated to Fulton Street in Brooklyn, Bati Ethiopian Kitchen is a beloved establishment where you’ll find traditional, vegetable-forward dishes.
+There’s even a 100-percent vegan menu with gomen, shiro, misser wot (stewed spiced lentils), and Tikil (sauteed cabbage and carrots).

 Combination platters can serve two, three, or four people, so it’s a good spot for close-knit dinners with friends and family.
 Pineapple juice, wine, and Ethiopian beer are also on the drink menu.